taylorialcom/ DataStructures

 LinkedList with One Element

-A LinkedList with two stars in it consists of a head pointing to the first node and a tail pointing to the last node.
+A LinkedList with two diamonds in it consists of a head pointing to the first node and a tail pointing to the last node.
 As expected, the two nodes hold hands because they are neighbors.
 I can get to the second element in my list by either going directly to it (through the tail reference) or by going to the first element and asking it for its next neighbor.

 LinkedList with Two Elements